Alias44/Nandonalts-Snowy-Trees/README.md

 0.18.0t
 * Removed HugsLib dependence.

+## License
+While I would hope that this mod constitutes as fair use and complies with the [RimWorld EULA](https://rimworldgame.com/eula/) and [Ludeon community](https://ludeon.com/forums/index.php?topic=40838.0) rules, it should be noted that the art is directly derived from the [Ludeon public art assets](https://ludeon.com/forums/index.php?topic=2325.0) of which Ludeon Studios is the copyright owner.

 ## Thanks
+* to [Orange-Peel-Assassin](https://github.com/Orange-Peel-Assassin) for creating art
 * to [Purple Gator Ninja](https://steamcommunity.com/profiles/76561198296940599/) for creating art (Brambles, Chokevine)
 * to [Nandonalt](https://ludeon.com/forums/index.php?action=profile;u=58544) for making the mod
 * to [Tejko](https://ludeon.com/forums/index.php?action=profile;u=67219) for updating it to a17/Harmony